Pilskalns/choco-au-packages/nginx-service/ReadMe.md

 * Conf to be included must follow naming pattern `server*.conf` where `*` is a wildcard
 * Above allows config pattern where extra `.conf` files are included (and reused) manually from `server*.conf`, i.e. PHP location directive
 * It is safe to edit/rename/remove default config files.
 They will be restored during upgrade only if `conf.d` is empty

+Afterwards, you can start and stop the service with following commands: `nssm start nginx-service` and `nssm stop nginx-service`
+On default, the service will autostart with Windows.
+To disable this use Services GUI console.

 See the [nginx.org](https://nginx.org) for more detailed documentation.